SuperShrew/CPU/README.md

 and a blank line is automatically set to 0 in the ram also NO WHITESPACES AT THE END, START OR IN THE MIDDLE OF LINES IT WILL NOT WORK as of now

+IMPORTANT: always use a hashtag to halt the program, if no halt is specifed, the program will just give an error

+e.g. (bad code)

+3
+1458
+4

+^ no hashtag at the end (baaad)

+(good code)

+3
+1458
+4
+#
+^ yayyy hashtag (good)

 commands

 1<address_here> = store current accumulator value at address specified. e.g. 187 (stores accumulator value at address 87)